-SBS-TV has a multi-cam production studio, video editing suite, 10' camera crane, gimbal, dolly tracks, podcast studio, and green screens.
+SBS-TV has a multi-camera production studio, video editing suite, 10' camera crane, gimbal, dolly tracks, podcast studio, drone, and green screens.
 Projects include newscasts, talk shows, music videos, commercials, short films, live events, and client work.
-We are an award-winning member of the Indiana Association of School Broadcasters and we were named IASB Television School of the Year 1st Runner-Up in 2022 and 2nd Runner-Up in 2020 & 2021.
+We are an award-winning member of the Indiana Association of School Broadcasters and we were named their "News Broadcasting School of the Year" in 2023.

 WETL 91.7 FM has a 50 mile broadcast radius and is the only student run radio station in South Bend.
-We'll celebrate WETL's 65th anniversary in November 2023.
-There are three audio recording studios plus one live "On Air" studio.
+WETL will celebrate 65th years on the air in November 2023.
+There are four audio recording studios plus one live "On Air" studio.
 Students deejay live and recorded shows, create PSAs, underwriting spots, and station imaging, host live remote broadcasts, podcasts, and create sound design for projects.

 Through Project Excel, students statewide can receive free dual college credits through Vincennes University.
 We offer: